jcho7022/blockchain/README.md

 # Blockchain Record Store

 ## Introduction
-A distributed ledger built using Go and Docker where record submissions are validated using a blockchain.
+Distributed ledger built using Go and Docker where record submissions are validated using a blockchain.

 ## Running the blockchain